aleclarson/vite-react-classname/readme.md

 ### Plugin options

+- `ignoredTagNames?: string[]`
+  When a JSX element is encountered with one of these “tag names”, its first child will receive the `className` prop instead.
+The tag name may include a dot to indicate a nested component.

+  Note that tag names ending in "Provider" are automatically ignored.

 - `skipNodeModules?: boolean`
   Whether to skip transforming components in `node_modules`.
 Note that only uncompiled JSX is transformed (not `React.createElement` or `jsx` calls).
 Defaults to `false`.